liferay-search/liferay-docs/en/user/articles/100-web-experience-management/04-managing-content/02-web-content/01-managing-web-content-intro.markdown

 Web Content Management (WCM) helps users who are not web developers publish content with a simple point and click interface, while enabling developers to create complex templates with dynamic elements.
-Once these templates have been deployed into @product@, your non-technical users can use them to manage complex content as easily as they would manage basic content.
+Once these templates have been deployed into @sharepoint@, your non-technical users can use them to manage complex content as easily as they would manage basic content.

 It has these components: